 - Visual inspection of the entire fence-line will be conducted quarterly throughout the 8-year implementation of the Management Plan to ensure the integrity of the exclosure. - Additional fence inspections will be conducted following storm events along with increased surveillance for potential incursion if a breach in the fence is observed. - Repair of any holes or fasteners and replacement of panels or posts will be conducted as needed to maintain the integrity of the exclosure. - Maintain feral pig exclusion from the PMA - Passive trapping and monitoring methods and visually check monitoring locations quarterly.
-Conduct opportunistic monitoring for pig sign in conjunction with weed removal and other management efforts. - Hunting and trapping, and increased monitoring will be implemented following identification of pig activity within the PMA.
+Conduct opportunistic monitoring for pig sign in conjunction with weed removal and other management efforts. - Active hunting and passive trapping with snares, and increased monitoring will be implemented following identification of pig activity within the PMA.